A New Opera by Grammy Award-Winner Rhiannon Giddens Taps into a Largely Untold Story of Charleston and the American South

 Featuring Jamez McCorkle as Omar Ibn Said and Daniel Okulitch as the Master

-The full 2020 season of Spoleto Festival USA will be announced in January.
+The full 2020 season of Spoleto Festival USA will be announced on January 5.
 Tickets will go on sale to the public later that month.

 Read more about the opera in:

 Co-commissioned and co-produced by Spoleto Festival USA and Carolina Performing Arts at the University of North Carolina at Chapel Hill.